 As I place the first mark on the surface, a visual conversation begins.
 When colors and shapes sit next to each other, the piece starts to live.
 It seems to develop a voice.
 I cannot control too much, or the work will stiffen and become lifeless.

 I might rescue an accidental drip of paint, apply a wash, carve, stitch, or attach a map fragment.
 If I have listened to and observed the work carefully, it becomes finished when there is a complete statement.

 "It would give me great joy if my art inspired “right action” on behalf of Earth."

-Like new societies that rebuild upon the remnants of older civilizations, I repurpose my old paintings as readily as my old ideas.
+Like newer societies that build upon the remnants of older civilizations, I re-purpose my old paintings as readily as my old ideas.
 Themes and metaphors recycle throughout my art.
 They emerge, disappear, and resurface, reflecting my passions and investigations.
 Archaeology, Buddhism, botany, geology, aerial photography, psychology, zoology, Zen gardens, and poetry often influence my work.

 © Copyright Diane Hulse

 Website design: Robin Locke Monda